Which Bible Version Is Best?

 one whom I send receives me; and whoever receives me receives him who sent me."

-Publishers of gender-inclusive Bibles are quick to point out that these are not "politically
+Publishers of gender-neutral Bibles are quick to point out that these are not "politically

 correct" or "feminist" Bibles.
-They have used gender-inclusive language
+They have used gender-neutral language

 only where it would have been understood that way in the original Hebrew and Greek